 For your packing list for Greece, the best is to pack lots of layers and a warm jacket that can be used on many occasions and can protect you from rain and wind.

-What to wear in Athens
+What to Wear in Athens in November

 Athens, is a large city, home to some of the most imposing and famous archaeological sites in the world such as the UNESCO Acropolis Hill.